antrea-io/antrea/site/docs/master/api-reference.md

 </em>
 </td>
 <td>
-<p>AppliedToGroups is a list of names of AppliedToGroups to which this policy applies.</p>
+<p>AppliedToGroups is a list of names of AppliedToGroups to which this policy applies.
+Cannot be set in conjunction with any NetworkPolicyRule.AppliedToGroups in Rules.</p>
 </td>
 </tr>
 <tr>